mjordan/islandora_bagger/README.md

 # and the remote website.
 Use at your own risk.
 # verify_ca: false

 # Optional.
-Whether or not to delete the settings file upon successful creation of
+Whether or not to delete the settings file upon successful creation
-# the Bag.
+# of the Bag.
 Default is false.
 # delete_settings_file: true

+# Optional.
+Whether or not to log the serialized Bag's location so Islandora can
+# retrieve the Bag's download URL.
+Default is false.
+log_bag_location: true

 ############################
 # Plugin-specific settings #